CZFuChason/ISEMOR/README.md

 Given the features, we randomly selected 20% samples of training set for random masking with numpy.random.uniform() function.

-For your convinient, you can download the dataset from here (available soon)
+For your convinient, you can download the dataset from [here](https://drive.google.com/file/d/1m20usDC0xmkqCkHEm3THL-DfxMDPt86s/view?usp=sharing)

-Then, split the data for training and testing set (leave-one-session-out):
+Then, unzip the dataset for training and testing set (leave-one-session-out) to data folder

-    python get_loso.py (will be uploaded later)

-Put the pickled features to 'data' folder.

 To start training, simply run